top of page

 Motherhood can be both joyful and overwhelming.
 Even without a diagnosis, many women benefit from therapy for stress and overwhelm in new motherhood as they cope with:

-• Coping with exhaustion, overwhelm, or feeling “not like yourself”
+• Exhaustion, overwhelm, or feeling “not like yourself”

 • Navigating relationship and identity shifts as you become a parent